-Traffic volumes are measured using Average Annual Paily Traffic (AADT).
-AADT is calculated by taking the total volume of vehicle traffic for a year and are by 365 days.
+Traffic volumes are measured using Average Annual Daily Traffic (AADT).
+AADT is calculated by taking the total volume of vehicle traffic for a year and dividing it by 365 days.
 The AADT is a straightforward yet helpful indicator of how busy the route is.
-AAD counts are now provided by the side of the road, by day of the week, and by hour of the day, thank to have recent developments from GPS traffic data suppliers.
+AADT counts are now provided by the size of the road, by day of the week, and by hour of the day, thanks to more recent developments from GPS traffic data suppliers.

-The data displayed on the map illustrates that US-31 is the road with the highest AADT in Jackson Township; the road sees, on average, bout 27,53 travelers a day.
+The data displayed on the map illustrates that US-31 is the road with the highest AADT in Jackson Township; the road sees, on average, about 27,538 travelers a day.
 SR-19 has the second-highest AADT in the township at 7,289.
-AADT information is at available for lower classifications of roads like minor collectors or local roads.
+AADT information is not available for lower classifications of roads like minor collectors or local roads.